An internet search for “scene and sequel” will net you many definitions. Today’s post explains the 8-beats scene and sequel sequence.

 - The sequel is the character’s emotional reaction to the event.

-The “scene” event shows an action that progresses the story’s plot, justifying a conflict (aka obstacle) and denying the character’s achievement of a goal.
+The “scene” event shows an action that progresses the story’s plot, justifies a conflict (aka obstacle), denies the character’s achievement of a goal, and climaxes in a character’s action that sets up the next scene and sequel sequence.

 Why Is the Reaction in the Sequel Important?

-The sequel emphasizes what matters most to your readers.
+The sequel emphasizes what matters most to your readers — emotions!

 At the micro-level, 8 beats comprise the scene and sequel sequence.